 Devanagari is an alphasyllabary and the heart of the writing system is the Akshar.
 It is this unit, which is instinctively recognized by users of the script.
 The writing system of Devanagari could be summed up as composed of Consonants, Implicit Vowel Killer: Halant, Vowels,Anusvara, Chandrabindu, Nukta and a Visarga.

 Consonants: Devanagari consonants have an implicit schwa /ə/ included in them.
-As per traditional classification they are categorized according to their phonetic properties (especially in terms of place plus manner of articulation).
-There are 5 Varga groups (classes) and one non-Varga group.
-Each Varga, which corresponds to Stops, contains five consonants classified as per their properties.
-The first four consonants are classified on the basis of Voicing and Aspiration and the last is the corresponding nasal.
-More details in Section "3.3.1 The Consonants" of the [Proposal]
+To make a full syllable, consonants may be followed by certain code points from one of the other groups (see “WLE rules” below).
+See Section "3.3.1 The Consonants" of the [Proposal]

 we generally like to encourage GPs to limit the discussion of the background to issues that are directly visible to users of the LGR.
 The Varga groups in particular are not reflected in any way in the design, however, the fact that consonants can be followed by dependent vowels, halant, nukta etc. is of interest.

 Halant: All consonants have an implicit vowel sign (schwa) within them.
 A special sign is needed to denote that this implicit vowel is stripped off.
-This is known as the Halant "्" (U+094D (्) ).
+This is known as the Halant U+094D).
 The Halant thus joins two consonants and creates conjuncts, which can be generally from 2 to 4 consonant combinations.
-In rare cases it can join up to 5 consonants.
-However the notion of maximum number of consonants joining to form one akshar is empirical.
-It is just an observation drawn from the words that have been observed till date.
-Given the confluence of languages happening in the Internet age, the possibility that one may want a generic Top Level Domain [gTLD] which may have more than the observed maximum cannot be ruled out.
-Hence, in the LGR work, this limit will not be enforced Again, for the purpose here, a bit less detail is probably better, if needed, put a “See section” pointer here, as done for Consonants, etc.
+In rare cases, a conjunct can contain up to 5 consonants.
+However, this LGR will not enforce any limit.
+See section 3.3.2 "The Implicit Vowel Killer: Halant" in [Proposal].

+Again, for the purpose here, a bit less detail is probably better, if needed, put a “See section” pointer here, as done for Consonants, etc.

-Vowels: Separate symbols exist for all Vowels, which are pronounced independently either at the beginning or after a vowel sound.
-To indicate a Vowel sound other than the implicit one, a Vowel sign (Matra) is attached to the consonant.
-Since the consonant has a built in schwa, there are equivalent Matras for all vowels excepting the अ.
-More details in Section "3.3.3 Vowels" of the [Proposal]
+Vowels: There are separate code points for vowels that are pronounced independently at the beginning of a syllable or after a vowel sound.
+To indicate a Vowel sound following a consonant, other than the implicit shwa sound, a Vowel sign (Matra) is attached to the consonant.
+There are equivalent Matras for all vowels excepting the U+0905 (अ).
+See Section "3.3.3 Vowels" of the [Proposal]

 suggestions for possible alternate phrasing to make the discussion more compact without losing essentials.

-Anusvara : The Anusvara represents a homorganic nasal.
-It replaces a conjunct group of a Nasal Consonant+Halant+Consonant belonging to that particular varga.
-Before a non-varga consonant the anusvara represents a nasal sound.
-More details in Section "3.3.4 The Anusvara" of the [Proposal]
+Anusvara : The Anusvara (showing a nasal at the end of a syllable) follow a vowel, matra, consonant or nukta.
+See Section "3.3.4 The Anusvara" of the [Proposal]

-Chandrabindu : Chandrabindu denotes nasalization of the preceding vowel as in आँख /ãkh/ eye (U+0906 U+0901 U+0916 (आँख) ).
-Present-day Hindi users tend to replace the chandrabindu by the Anusvara.
-More details in Section "3.3.5 Nasalization: Chandrabindu" of the [Proposal]
+Candrabindu : Candrabindu denotes nasalization of the preceding vowel.
+Present-day Hindi users tend to replace the candrabindu by the Anusvara.
+It can follow a vowel, matra, consonant or nukta See Section "3.3.5 Nasalization: Candrabindu" of the [Proposal]

 The document has been change to “candrabindu” from “chandrabindu”; the XML should follow the same convention.

 Instead of describing in too much detail the function of these two in the writing system, it might be more useful for readers at this level to know where they can occur in the syllable (and therefore in the label).